RIckConsole/hertz/README.md

 It counts all of the times you use each word and prints the results to the console in a nice format to copy-and-paste into Blackboard.

 ## Usage
+There is a windows program pre built in this repo, and you must run it from the terminal like so:
 ```bash
 ./hertz /path/to/your/file
 ```